 Student accommodation in Germany:

-Students in Germany usually live in student residence halls, shared apartments or in their own private apartments.
-The most popular types of accommodations are the student halls and shared apartments because they are cheaper as compared to private apartments.
+Students in Germany usually live in student residence halls, shared apartments, or in their private apartments.
+The most popular accommodations are the student halls and shared apartments because they are cheaper than private apartments.

 Student residence halls (Studentenwerk):

 Student halls are one of the cheapest accommodation options in Germany for students.
 So, try to get a room first in a student hall, then move toward other options.
 All student residence halls work under the Studentenwerk (student services organization), and the Studentenwerk is responsible for managing the residence halls and allocating rooms to students.

 Try to apply for accommodation in a residence hall right after getting admission to a German university.
 Each city that has a state university has a Studentenwerk.
 So search it with the city name like Studentenwerk Berlin and apply directly on their website.

 The second cheapest student accommodation in Germany is the shared apartments.
 When you cannot find accommodation in the student residence hall, find a room (WG Zimmer) in a shared apartment.

 Shared apartments are called WG (Wohngemeinschaft) in Germany.
 You can find a room in shared apartments on these online platforms.
 You can also find single-room apartments (private accommodations) on these portals.

 Job holding people also live in shared apartments with students.
 So if you are coming to Germany on a job seeker visa or work visa, then you can find a room in these shared apartments.